 Rabbi Abba, a student assigned with the job of transcribing Rabbi Shimon's words, reports: "I couldn't even lift my head due to the intense light emanating from Rabbi Shimon.
 The entire day the house was filled with fire, and nobody could get close due to the wall of fire and light.
 At the end of the day, the fire finally subsided, and I was able to look at the face of Rabbi Shimon: He was dead, wrapped in his Tallis, lying on his right side – and smiling."
 Each year Jews from around Israel light bonfires, to commemorate the great fire that surrounded Rabbi Shimon.

-Ahuva and I were in Israel on Lag B'Omer in 2013 and witnessed these bonfires from the Judean hills.
-They sprinkled the Land below us and were truly awesome to behold.
+Ahuva and I were in Israel on Lag B'Omer in 2013 and witnessed these bonfires from the Judean hills (from Alfei Menashe).
+They sprinkled the Land below us as far as the eye could see.
+They were truly awesome to behold.
 The lighting of these bonfires is a well established tradition throughout the nation of Israel, especially but not only among the Chassids.
 According to tradition Rabbi Shimon bar Yochai ordered his talmidim (or students) to mark the 33rd day of the Omer count, the date of his death, as "the day of my joy."

-Among his notable contributions to Judaism Rabbi Shimon bar Yochai restored the forgotten mystical aspects of Kabbalah after receiving specific approval and direction from the Heavenly Court.
+Among his notable contributions to Judaism and Chassidus Rabbi Shimon bar Yochai restored the largely forgotten mystical aspects of Kabbalah after receiving specific approval and direction from the Heavenly Court.
 The spiritual revitalization that followed the dark period of Jewish infighting (resulting in the destruction of the Beit HaMikdash in 70 CE) was short lived however.
-In time a majority of Jews again allowed their Torah observance to wane.
-As a result the inner teachings were mainly lost due to their unworthiness.
+In time a majority of Jews again allowed their Torah observance to wane and HaShem largely removed the meritting of this knolwledge from the world.
+As a result the inner or mystical teachings of Torah were mainly lost due to our collective unworthiness.

 During the days of the famed Spanish Kabbalist Moses de León (c.
-1240 – 1305) there was a move to reestablish this knowledge, however these men lacked the inner enlightenment to peer beyond the surface levels of understanding and so despite their notable contributions they failed to restore this Wisdom.
+1240 – 1305) there was a move to reestablish this knowledge, however these men also lacked the inner purity to peer beyond the surface levels of understanding.
+Despite their notable contributions they failed to restore this Wisdom.
 The knowledge was further "dimmed" or "concealed."

-Later, the Ari (Rabbi Isaac ben Solomon Luria Ashkenazi, 1534 – July 25, 1572) received the Divine inspiration to restore this mystical wisdom, in a condensed Oral form, lest it be lost to future generations.
+Later on the Ari (Rabbi Isaac ben Solomon Luria Ashkenazi, 1534 – July 25, 1572) received the Divine inspiration to restore this mystical wisdom, from a condensed Oral form, to our people lest it be lost to future generations.

-After the Ari, whose contributions to Jewish mystical thought can not be over stated, came our master, the BESHT, Rabbi Yisroel ben Eliezer, born circa 1700 and died 22 May 1760.
+After the Ari -- whose contributions to Jewish mystical thought can not be over stated -- came several holy teachers and masters known collectively as Baal Shems, i.e. Masters of the Name.
+From among these came our master, The Baal Shem Tov or the BESHT, Rabbi Yisroel ben Eliezer.
+He was born circa 1700 and died 22, May 1760.
 The Baal Shem Tov, or "Master of the Good Name," established the modern Chassidic Movement and restored Kabbalistic wisdom to its proper spiritual foundation and place within Jewish understanding.

-The disciples of Rashbi, the Ari, and the BESHT wrote down the oral teachings of their masters for future generations and this knowledge spread among the Jews.
+The disciples of Rashbi, the Ari, and the BESHT brought forward the oral teachings of their masters for future generations.
+This knowledge quickly spread among the Jews, especially those of Eastern Europe.
 Rashbi wrote only the first mishna of the Zohar personally.
-As with our holy Rebbe Nachman of Breslov (grandson of the BESHT), it was the talmidim of these great Rabbis (most notably Reb Nosen in Rebbe Nachman's case) who elucidated and spread their sacred teachings for the world.
+As with our holy Rebbe Nachman of Breslov (great grandson of the BESHT), it was the talmidim of these accomplished masters (most notably Reb Nosen in Rebbe Nachman's case) who elucidated and spread their sacred teachings for the world.